 "Any particular reason you wouldn't rather just drive there?"
 Trent replied.

 "Well, the storm's getting worse.
 Visibility is basically zero.
 Even with all of our fancy gear, the fact of the matter is that we'd either run the genuine risk of hitting a rock or a hill or a big drop, or waste a hell of a lot of time getting to that next outpost by driving real slow."

 Trent nodded.

-"Alright, yeah.
+"All right, yeah.
 That sounds good.
 Okay...why don't you take Garet, Alex and Tori back out and start driving the vehicles in here?
 I'll take everyone else down and we'll clear the way."
 Duvall nodded, round up the others and headed back out into the cold.
 Trent and the rest of the squad located a secondary entrance downstairs, a stairwell, and headed down it single file.
 Trent was out first, popping opened the door and stepping into a large room directly below the warehouse.
 He could see where the lift was supposed to come down.

 Besides that, to his right, the room opened up into a kind of loading station where a pair of trams rested.
-Some of the lights flickered and he spied some pretty hefty bloodstains on the ground, but otherwise the place looked in decent working condition.
+Some of the lights flickered and he spied some pretty hefty bloodstains on the floor, but otherwise the place looked in decent working condition.
 The group spread out, checking out all the shadowy corners and niches.
 The loading bay itself was soon cleared and they moved on to the platform chamber.